With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 If the solution is simple enough, you may mention it within the blog post that you built around an awareness based query.
 However, if the answer is complex and has higher transaction value, more content must be provided for the consideration stage.

 Now, as you are aware of the content types, it’s time to specify the keywords and related terms.
-Look at the terms in each stage, and you can mentally map the topics into the three stages and go-ahead to form the blog topic.
+Look at the terms in each stage, and you can mentally map the unique blog idea into the three stages and go-ahead to form the best blog topics.

-The go-to strategy to come up with relevant blog topics is to touch prospects at their first sign of problems.
+The go-to strategy to come up with relevant and most popular blog topics is to touch prospects at their first sign of problems.
 In other words, you need to focus on keywords that fall on the awareness part of the buyer’s journey.

-Overall, to form blog topics, you can follow this 5 pointer rule:
+Overall, to form blog topic ideas, you can follow this 5 pointer rule:

 - Check the volume of the keyword